Mythreyi-V/full_stability/Thesis Appendices/readme.md

-This folder contains Appendices H and I for the PhD thesis "Evaluating Post Hoc Explanations Using Tabular Data: A Functionally-Grounded Perspective".
+This folder contains Appendix H for the PhD thesis "Evaluating Post Hoc Explanations Using Tabular Data: A Functionally-Grounded Perspective".
 The publication of this thesis is forthcoming.